 Join fellow educators in exploring the museum’s collections, learning how to connect art with your curriculum, and picking up resources to engage students in close looking and critical thinking.

 Registration is $5, which includes garage parking.
 Workshops are 5-7 pm.
+Check back soon for 2019-2020 workshop themes and dates!

 Summer Teacher Workshop: Talking About Race & Identity with Contemporary Art